-Zirconia restorations have become the material of choice in restorative dentistry today, out pacing the previous porcelain fused to metal champions and reaching nearly 80% of the current crown and bridge prescriptions filled by laboratories.
+Zirconia restorations have become the material of choice in restorative dentistry today, out pacing the previous porcelain fused to metal champions and reaching a high percentage of the current crown and bridge prescriptions filled by laboratories.
 With this generational change in mind, lets take a look at how zirconia evolved.

 Feldspathic and Aluminous Porcelains

 There has been a need for esthetic high strength no metal reinforced ceramics in the dental industry since leucite-reinforced feldspathic dental porcelains were developed in the early 1900’s.
 Their strength was simply never high enough to resist load conditions in the mouth, especially when they were conventionally cemented directly to tooth structure like early porcelain jacket crowns.
 The only way to ensure their survival was to bond them to a substructure that was usually made of cast alloy (PFM/PBM).
 Because the esthetics were generally compromised with these restorations (greyness, tissue tattoo, opaqueness), newer stronger ceramics were developed in order to eliminate the need for these substructures.
 These new porcelain jacket crowns used a core of aluminous porcelain.
 Though they were much stronger than the feldspathic porcelains, they were limited in their application.
 They were not fit for use in the posterior area due to high occlusal forces and they required a 90° shoulder preparation, which was, at best, difficult in lower incisors, given their size.
 In addition, adhesive bonding was yet to be developed.